galaxyproject/galaxy-hub/content/get-started/index.md

 ### Public Servers

-The easiest way to be able to follow our tutorials and learn first-hand about Galaxy is by using a[ __Public Galaxy Server__](/use/).We recommend using one of these :
+The easiest way to be able to follow our tutorials and learn first-hand about Galaxy is by using a[ __Public Galaxy Server__](/use/).
+We recommend using one of these:
 - [**US Server**](https://usegalaxy.org)
 - [**EU Server**](https://usegalaxy.eu/)
 - [**AU Server**](https://usegalaxy.org.au/)